Mncedisi0101/salon-booking-app/SECURITY_VALIDATION.md

 - Phone format validation
 - Date format validation
 - Time format validation (HH:MM)
+- **Business existence validation**: Verifies businessId exists in database
+- **Service validation**: Checks serviceId exists, belongs to the business, and is available
+- **Stylist validation**: Checks stylistId exists, belongs to the business, and is active
+- **Date validation**: Prevents booking appointments in the past
+- **Business hours validation**: Ensures appointment is during business hours and business is open on that day
+- **Time slot conflict validation**: Checks for overlapping appointments with the same stylist
 - Sanitizes customerName, customerPhone, specialRequests
 - Rate limited: 3 attempts per 5 minutes